TSBlockchain/hlf-trade-finance/README.md

 # Trade finance on Hyperledger Fabric
 Trade finance application on Hyperledger Fabric

+*** Use sudo prefix to commands if you get permission denied error execution any command, assumption is you already hav required software to run Hyperledger fabric network and node SDK ***

 ## Start the Hyperledger Fabric Network

 1. cd hlf-trade-finance